MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsMeetingPolicy.md

 ```

 ### -AllowNetworkConfigurationSettingsLookup
-Determines whether network configuration setting lookup can be made for users who are not enterprise voice enabled, it will be used for enabling network roaming policy
+Determines whether network configuration setting lookup can be made for users who are not Enterprise Voice enabled.
+It is used to enable Network Roaming policy.

 ```yaml
 Type: Boolean